 microgrid: Local grid, with own energy generation and power consumption; limited geographical area, typical example: power network for a university campus

+private network: an isolated network deployment that does not interact with a public network.

+NOTE 12: This definition was taken from section 3.1 in [3].

 renewable generators: photovoltaic panels or wind turbines; energy generation unit

 transmission time: the interval from a start event at the reference interface of a source until a stop event of the same transmission at the reference interface of a target